myonlinecode1988/ELECTION_ANALYTICS/README.md

 SUCESS:Percentile Match.
 Dual-Heap-Percentile implementation is 3.12 times faster than naive implementation SUCESS:Percentile Match.
 Dual-Heap-Percentile implementation is 3.19 times faster than naive implementation
 ````
+Description of tests:
+- **test_1**: This is the default test provided to us.
+- **test_2**: This test has been provided to evaluate correct results for CMTE_ID=C00640623 & ZIP_CODE=35043.
+- **test_3**: This test has been provided to take care of out-of-order streams as explained in the FAQ section
+- **test_4**: This test has been provided to highlight how the code checks and skips malformed data
+- **UNIT TEST#1**: This a test that highlights the accuracy/performance  of DUAL-HEAP-PERCENTILE-IMPLEMNTATION with NAIVE-PERCENTILE-IMPLEMENTATION

 ### Algorithm and Data Structure